tutanck/small-demo/README.md

 ## Usecases

-To run aspecific usecase use `npm start:usecase`:
+To run aspecific usecase use `npm run usecase`:

 ```sh
 # run the basic usecase